Eccremocarpus scaber: Predators, parasites and diseases

-When growing, parasites to be aware of are spider mites when grown outside and whiteflies if you are using a greenhouse.
+When growing, parasites to be aware of are spider mites when grown outside and whiteflies if grown using a greenhouse.
 Green fly may be present but generally disease free.

 Other information

-An award-winning vine (the prestigious RHS award of garden Merit (AGM)) is a welcome addition to any gardener's collection weaving through a trellis, fencing, decking other roses and clematis (leather flower) this vine is considered to be gold within the ornamental gardener's community.
+This vine has received the RHS's award of garden Merit (AGM).
+It can be woven through a trellis, fencing, decking other roses and clematis (leather flower).
+This vine is considered to be gold within the ornamental gardener's community.